gmc-code/PC-microbit-micropython/docs/sound/music_pitch.rst

             .. tab-item:: Q4

-                Modify the accelerometer code example to incldue B-button pressing for a duration of 100ms.
+                Modify the accelerometer code example to include B-button pressing for a duration of 100ms.

                 .. code-block:: python